If you care about the area you live in, you care about land use.

 Bonner County Story Map

-The core land use issues concerning development and ways we might maintain rural values in Bonner County can be complicated.
+The core land use issues influencing development can be complicated.
 But check this out!
 We’ve cooked up this Story Map that uses some great visuals to help explain land use planning issues in Bonner County.
 Projections and data are all from November 2021.
 Click to the Story Map »

 Exploring Innovative Solutions to the Housing Crisis: Community Land Trust